asaharland/functions-bq-load-job/README.md

 ## Deploy and Test

-1. Follow the [Cloud Functions quickstart guide][quickstart] to setup Cloud Functions for your project.
+1. Follow the [Cloud Functions quickstart guide]to setup Cloud Functions for your project.

 1. Clone this repository: